crate/cratedb-examples/application/apache-kafka-flink-streaming/README.md

 ### Mock API call.

-If you don't want to register in the weather api we use, you can use the provided `mock_fetch_weather_data`, call this instead in the scheduler call.
+If you don't want to register in the weather api we use, you can use the provided function `mock_fetch_weather_data`, call this instead in the scheduler call.

-This is what it'd look like.
+This is how it would look like:

 ```python
 scheduler.enter(